8 Basis of Regulations

 One of the responsibilities of the FDA is regulation of “food contact substances” (FCSs), chemicals added to or components of “food contact materials” (FCMs), such as food wrappers and packaging.
 The FDA currently regulates certain PFAS used as grease-proofing agents for food packaging via a Food Contact Notification Program within the Center for Food Safety and Applied Nutrition’s Office of Food Additive Safety.
 The PFAS used in FCMs and their known degradants and impurities have all undergone review for human health and environmental safety concerns through the food contact notification process and food additive petition process, which requires submission of chemical, toxicological, and environmental information on the FCS itself and on any potential impurities.
 Perfluorinated ion exchange membranes are also regulated under these processes.

-In 2016, the FDA banned three perfluoroalkyl ethyl compounds from use in food packaging material (81 FRN 5, Jan.
+In 2016 the FDA banned three perfluoroalkyl ethyl compounds from use in food packaging material (81 FRN 5, Jan.
 4, 2016, Indirect Food Additives: Paper and Paperboard Components): diethanolamine salts of mono- and bis (1 H, 1H, 2H, 2H perfluoroalkyl) phosphates with even-numbered alkyl groups in the range of C8–C18; pentanoic acid, 4,4-bis [(gamma–omega-perfluoro-C8-20-alkyl)thio]; and perfluoroalkyl substituted phosphate ester acids, ammonium salts formed by the reaction of 2,2-bis[([gamma],[omega]-perfluoro C4–C20 alkylthio) methyl]-1,3-propanediol, polyphosphoric acid, and ammonium hydroxide.

 In July 2020, the FDA announced that three manufacturers had agreed to a voluntary phase out of FCS that contain 6:2 fluorotelomer alcohol (6:2 FTOH).
 A fourth manufacturer had previously stopped sales of 6:2-FTOH-containing products in the US.
-The phase-out will begin in January 2021; the FDA predicted that it may take up to 18 months after that time to exhaust existing supplies of food contact papers that contain 6:2 FTOH (USFDA 2020).
+The phase-out began in January 2021; the FDA predicted that it may take up to 18 months after that time to exhaust existing supplies of food contact papers that contain 6:2 FTOH (USFDA 2020).

-As of February 2022, there were some FCS with PFAS that are listed on FDA’s inventory of effective FCS notifications.
+As of February 2022, there were some FCS with PFAS listed on FDA’s inventory of effective FCS notifications.
 The FDA (2023) inventory of FCS notifications is an online database.
 PFAS that are authorized for use in contact with food generally fall into four application categories:

-- Non-stick cookware: PFAS may be used as a coating to make cookware non-stick.
+- Nonstick cookware: PFAS may be used as a coating to make cookware non-stick.

-- Gaskets, O-rings, and other parts used in food processing equipment: PFAS may be used as a resin in forming certain parts used in food processing equipment that require chemical and physical durability.
+- Gaskets, O-rings, and other parts used in food-processing equipment: PFAS may be used as a resin in forming certain parts used in food-processing equipment that require chemical and physical durability.

 - Processing aids: PFAS may be used as processing aids for manufacturing other food contact polymers to reduce build-up on manufacturing equipment.

 - Paper/paperboard food packaging: PFAS may be used as grease-proofing agents in fast-food wrappers, microwave popcorn bags, take-out paperboard containers, and pet food bags to prevent oil and grease from foods from leaking through the packaging (FDA 2019).
-However, the side-chain PFAS polymers used in grease-proofing are the subject of a voluntary phase out agreement.
+However, the side-chain PFAS polymers used in grease-proofing are the subject of a voluntary phaseout agreement.

 8.2.2.12 Other Federal Agency Actions